taye/interact.js/README.md

 In gesture events, page and client coordinates are the averages of touch coordinates.
 Velocity is calculated from these averages.

-Tap and doubletap event coordinates are copied directly from the source mouseup/touchend/pointerup event and are not modified – no snapping, restriction or origin for tap and doubletap.
+`tap` and `doubletap` event coordinates are copied directly from the source event and are not modified – no snapping, restriction or origin for tap and doubletap.
+Also, `dt` of tap events is the time between the related `down` and `up` events

 The [dropmove](https://github.com/taye/interact.js/issues/67) event is a plain object created like this: